biapy/biapy-bashlings/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: 'Priority: NeedsTriage, Type: Enhancement'
+labels:
+  - triage
+  - enhancement
-assignees: ''
+assignees:
+  landure
 ---

+### Description of the requirement

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

+### Proposed solution

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

+### Alternatives solutions

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+### Additional context

 Add any other context about the feature request here.